syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ## Increase row cache limit

-SfDataGrid supports to increase the rows cache limit by setting the [SfDataGrid.rowsCacheExtent]() property.

-### How to generate extra rows

 By default, rows are generated based on the view port size and those rows are reused while scrolling.
-Extra rows can be created while scrolling the DataGrid by using the `SfDataGrid.rowsCacheExtent` property.
-For example, if you set the value as 10, then extra 10 rows are created rather than the rows in view port size.
+Extra rows can be created while scrolling the DataGrid by using the [SfDataGrid.rowsCacheExtent]() property.
+You can set the rows cache extent to avoid the visible changes which are occurred due to re-using.
+For example, if you are showing the checkbox in a column and not set the rows using this property, checkbox state changes with the animation can be seen when vertical scrolling is performed.

 The following code example shows how to generate extra rows using rowsCacheExtent.